It’s been five days since a mob took the United States Congress hostage in a violent act of insurrection. And Donald Trump is still president.

 Perversely, this is like quitting a lousy relationship cold turkey.
 In the break-up of an actual relationship, the first weeks are a detox period where you miss the person and question all your choices.
-But over time, habits of being with that person weakens and their influences over you weaken at the same time.
+But over time, habits of being with that person weaken and their influences over you weakens at the same time.

 In an ideal world, this will be true for the people in parasocial thrall to Trump.
 After a few weeks of withdrawal, they may find their attachment to him has diminished.
 If that happens, they might be less likely to do his bidding.
 Unless a compelling surrogate appears to fill the hole left by Trump, the fervor may start to fade, at least among most of his base.

 I expect that there will be significant unrest in the next few months.
 Most of it will be similar to the kind of events we saw last summer at the height of the BLM tensions.
 Those are the events that I think will sputter out without Trump’s direct reach to his supporters.